libp2p/specs/pubsub/gossipsub/partial-messages.md

 messages, without eager data, require an exchange of bitmaps before parts are transferred.
 In order for fanout and gossip messages to be useful, the Application MUST be able to send partial messages to these peers.

+## Forwarding Message Parts

+Some applications can validate a message part on its own, without the full message.
+Such a part is individually verifiable.
+For example, a node can validate a DAS cell against its KZG commitment without the other cells in the column.

+A node that requested partial messages receives parts before it has the full message.
+When a received part is individually verifiable, the application SHOULD validate it and SHOULD then forward it to mesh peers that requested partial messages for the topic, without waiting for the full message.
+This removes the store-and-forward delay of full message relay [2].

+An application MUST NOT forward a part that failed validation.

+To support this, implementations MUST accept a partial message publish for a group before the application has the full message, and MUST accept repeated publishes for the same group as the application obtains more parts.
+Implementations SHOULD track per-peer state so that repeated publishes only send parts and metadata a peer does not already have.

+Parts that are not individually verifiable MUST NOT be forwarded before the full message validates.
+Applications with such parts fall back to store-and-forward relay of the reconstructed full message.

 ## Implementation Recommendations